-With the passage in December 2015 of the Every Student Succeeds Act (ESSA), also known as the Elementary and Secondary Education Act, music was named as one of the subjects that provide students with a "well-rounded education."
+With the passage in December 2015 of the Every Student Succeeds Act (ESSA), also known as the Elementary and Secondary Education Act, music was named as part of a "well-rounded education."

 In December 2019, ESSA received additional funds and among those categories that saw an increase are Title II-A, which will now receive $2.1 billion to support Effective Instruction grants, and Title IV-A, which will now receive $1.2 billion for Student Support and Academic Enrichment (SSAE) grants.